JexVexHex/Relearn-Python/Readme.md

 ## Usage

-Install Jupyter Notebook in VSCode or use an online service such as Github's Codespaces, Google's Colab, Huggingface or Kaggle
+Install Jupyter Notebook in VSCode or use an online service such as Github's Codespaces, Google's Colab, Hugging Face or Kaggle

 ## Contributing